 For the last couple years, a large majority in the Vermont Legislature thought it was time to move forward with recreational marijuana legalization.
 Just this year, the state legislature approved the use of recreational marijuana and also permitted the distribution of licenses to vendors.
 To no avail, the bill was vetoed by the Governor.
 Recreational marijuana advocates were very disappointed by a blatant and unapologetic refusal to listen to the will of the people, but the movement is strong and well-organized nonetheless.

 There are few medical marijuana dispensaries in Vermont, so we here at Leafbuyer are going to offer our readers reviews of the popular locations.
 We hope you enjoy the following medical marijuana dispensaries in Vermont!

-Furthermore, Vermont Patient Alliance is a research facility providing physicians and patients across the U.S. amazing medical marijuana discoveries.
+Furthermore, Vermont Patient Alliance is a research facility providing physicians and users across the U.S. amazing medical marijuana discoveries.

 Due to being located in the capital of Vermont, I should disclose that the population increases from 7,000 to 21,000 during the work day, and drops back down during the evening.
 The point of me mentioning this tidbit is that it “may” be a little busier during working hours.

 What makes them great: